SaaS transformation consulting for telecom tech giant

 Overall Impact

-The research I led uncovered some immediate action items for the business to address and provided more visibility between different SaaS business units on how they approached some of the same problems.
+The research and conceptualization led by me uncovered some immediate action items for the business to address and provided more visibility between different SaaS business units on how they approached some of the same problems.
 Most of our near term recommendations have appeared on their customer-facing websites.
-These were ways to create more barrier-free avenues to discover and use the product.